Dysmenorrhea; Menorrhagia; Metrorrhagia; Amenorrhea; Cramps; Heavy menstrual bleeding

-- Primary dysmenorrhea is cramping pain caused by menstruation.
+- Primary dysmenorrhea.
+Cramping pain caused by menstruation.
 The cramps occur from contractions in the uterus and are usually more severe during heavy bleeding.

-- Secondary dysmenorrhea is menstrual-related pain that accompanies another medical or physical condition, such as endometriosis or uterine fibroids.
+- Secondary dysmenorrhea.
+Menstrual-related pain that accompanies another medical or physical condition, such as endometriosis or uterine fibroids.

 Menorrhagia (Heavy Bleeding)Menorrhagia is the medical term for significantly heavier periods.
 Menorrhagia can be caused by a number of factors.